Timberborn: Update 6 - Wonders of Water

-Update 7 - Ziplines and tubeways
+Update 7 - Ziplines & Tubeways

-The most recent update, Update 7, was released on May 8, 2025.
+The seventh update, Ziplines & Tubeways, was released on May 8, 2025.
 It was first available in the Experimental branch on February 5, 2025.
 This update replaces the 2D land simulation with a 3D system.
 Additionally, new transportation methods have been introduced for both the Iron Teeth and Folktails.
-The Iron Teeth now have tubeways, while the Folktails have access to Ziplines.
+The Iron Teeth now have tubeways, while the Folktails have access to ziplines.
 Both of these transport methods increase beavers' movement speed in the game.

 Reception

-Comparing it to games influenced by Banished, Rock Paper Shotgun praised Timberborns focus on more than simply surviving resource shortages.
-In particular, they enjoyed how cities could be customized and how players could learn to exploit different features to make successful cities.
-PC Gamer said it has "undeniable charm" and is "a remarkably pleasant time" but, as of 2021, did not capitalize enough on its beaver theme, which could help it stand out better against competing city-building games.
-In contrast, Polygon enjoyed the beaver-specific elements, which they found to be very cute.

-As of September 2023, Timberborn has sold over 1 million copies.
+Timberborn received positive reception during its Early Access period, with critics praising its distinctive water-based city-building mechanics and the steady expansion of gameplay systems through major updates.
+Its combination of survival management and engineering-focused design was frequently highlighted as a standout feature within the genre.

+Upon its full release in March 2026, the game continued to receive generally favorable reviews.
+Critics praised its expanded systems, improved faction differentiation, and the depth of its water simulation and infrastructure mechanics.
+Some reviewers noted that while the game offered substantial strategic depth, its onboarding and early progression could feel challenging for new players.

+The game had sold over one million copies by 2023 during its Early Access period, reflecting strong commercial performance prior to its full release.